eeberhard/aica-api/docs/docs/getting-started/04-examples/01-timer-example.md

 ![auto lifecycle timer](./assets/auto-lifecycle-events-timer.png)

-Finally, the timer component has a special predicate `is_timed_out`, which is internally associated with the `timeout` parameter.
+Thereafter, the timer component has a special predicate `is_timed_out`, which is internally associated with the `timeout` parameter.

 ```yaml